 On the other hand, chronic issues indicate any serious problem.

 If your puppy suffers from diarrhea often, it is essential to contact your veterinarian and rule out the cause of the problem.
 Your vet can prescribe certain medications and change your dog’s diet.
-There are some foods that can help your dog ease symptoms of an upset stomach and increase hydration and help your dog feel better.
+There are some foods that can help your dog ease the symptoms of an upset stomach and increase hydration and help your dog feel better.
 Here we will discuss some of the best foods that you can feed your dog when he has an upset stomach.

 What to Feed Dog With Upset Stomach?